robg98/k-NN/README.md

 # k-NearestNeighbor algorithm
-Using the k-NN algorithm to predict whether a tweet will go viral coded with Jupyter Notebooks
+Using the k-NN algorithm to predict whether a tweet will go viral. coded with Jupyter Notebooks

 # Image Classification using CNN